mineo333/ioapic-util/README.md

 # IOAPIC Util
-The point of this repo is to dump information about the IOAPIC register
+The point of this repo is to dump information about the IOAPIC in the Linux Kernel

 # Using this utility